-Hanna Husáhr is the recipient of the 2017 Birgit Nilsson Scholarship and the 2011 Jussi Björling Award.
+Hanna Husáhr is the recipient of the 2017 Birgit Nilsson Scholarship, the 2013 Chrsitina Nilsson Scholarship and the 2011 Jussi Björling Award.
 Hanna was also awarded the Mozart prize in the 2016 Wilhelm Stenhammar International Music Competition.

 Adams - Nixon in China, Expressen, Oct 2016

 Händel - Messiah, Jyllands-Posten, Dec 2015